 Teaching and Learning

-Studying at university-level is different to your previous learning, classes are often larger and you are taught by academics who are working at the cutting edge of their field.
+Studying at university is different to your previous learning, classes are often larger and you are taught by academics who are working at the cutting edge of their field.

 Teaching is provided via a modular structure.
 Modules are measured in credits, and notionally each credit takes ten hours of study time.
 Students take 120 credits worth of modules a year.

-There are modules in the first and third year which are compulsory for all Natural Sciences students but the majority of modules are dictated by the subjects you are studying as part of Natural Sciences.
-Modules taken by Natural Sciences students are often taught jointly with other programmes so you study biology alongside other biological degrees and mathematics alongside other mathematical degrees.
+There are compulsory Natural Sciences modules in the first and third year but the majority of modules are dictated by the subjects you have chosen to study as part of Natural Sciences.
+The subject-based modules taken by Natural Sciences students are often taught jointly with other programmes so you study biology alongside other biological degrees and mathematics alongside other mathematical degrees.

 Types of Classes